darrenmunroe94/1000_minus_7/README.md

 # 1000_minus_7
-A simple tokyo ghoul CLI game, inspired by the tourutre methods of Jason.
+A simple tokyo ghoul CLI game, inspired by the torture method used by Jason.